 In addition, many mortgage lenders will require borrowers to purchase flood insurance if their home is in a high-risk flood area.
 But even if you do not need to show proof of flood insurance to the bank, you may still want to consider purchasing it for peace of mind.

-Cost of flood insurance in Virginia
+Cost of Virginia flood insurance

 - Type and amount of coverage: The NFIP offers two types of coverage: building coverage and contents coverage.
 For residential homes, the maximum building coverage limit is $250,000 and the maximum contents coverage limit is $100,000.
 Businesses can purchase commercial flood insurance with up to $500,000 in building and contents coverage.